-You may first be given other medicines.
-If you do not respond well enough to these medicines, you will be given Humira.
+Your child may first be given other medicines.
+If these medicines do not work well enough, your child will be given Humira to reduce the signs and symptoms of his/her disease.

-2. What you need to know before you use Humira
+2. What you need to know before your child uses Humira